2025–26 Alabama Crimson Tide women's basketball team

-The 2025–26 Alabama Crimson Tide women's basketball team will represent the University of Alabama during the 2025–26 NCAA Division I women's basketball season.
-The Crimson Tide, led by thirteenth-year head coach Kristy Curry, play their home games at Coleman Coliseum in Tuscaloosa, Alabama and compete as members of the Southeastern Conference (SEC).
+The 2025–26 Alabama Crimson Tide women's basketball team represented the University of Alabama during the 2025–26 NCAA Division I women's basketball season.
+The Crimson Tide, led by thirteenth-year head coach Kristy Curry, played their home games at Coleman Coliseum in Tuscaloosa, Alabama and competed as members of the Southeastern Conference (SEC).

 Previous season

 The Crimson Tide finished the 2024–25 season 24–9, 10–6 in SEC play to finish in a tie for sixth place.
 As the No. 6 seed in the SEC tournament, they were upset by Florida in the second round.
 They received an at-large bid to the NCAA tournament as the No. 5 seed Birmingham 2 region.
 They defeated Green Bay in the first round before losing in a double overtime thriller to Maryland in the second round.